Entertainment opinion

 In a move that is likely to upset purists, Fennell has made a film for a modern, maybe younger audience, who perhaps have never engaged with Wuthering Heights at all.
 Yes, the bare bones of the story have been retained, with its gothic manor and moor settings gorgeously recreated.
 Yet, Fennell packs her version of the tale full of deliberately risqué sequences and steamy, suggestive imagery (à la Saltburn), the type of which Brontë could have never put in her book, even had she so desired.
 On top of this, she streamlines the narrative, merging characters together and cutting entire plotlines.

 Yet, just taking this new “Wuthering Heights” on its own merits, it is compelling, even as it occasionally feels like it's trying too hard to be provocative.
-Perhaps by stripping away those aforementioned subplots, Fennell zeroes in on something compelling and universal in the tale, an age-old question that has powered romantic dramas from Shakespeare’s Romeo and Juliet (which is name checked in the movie) to West Side Story to last year’s Materialists: What if you fall in love with someone from a different social class or a different side of the tracks?
+Perhaps by stripping away those aforementioned subplots, Fennell zeroes in on something universal in the tale, an age-old question that has powered romantic dramas from Shakespeare’s Romeo and Juliet (which is name checked in the movie) to West Side Story to last year’s Materialists: What if you fall in love with someone from a different social class or a different side of the tracks?
 Would you rather forego that love to live a comfortable life or struggle together?

 There’s a real tragedy to “Wuthering Heights”.
 Having been best friends since they were children, Catherine and Heathcliff only start to realise their romantic feelings for each other at the worst possible time.
 This is after the revelation that Catherine’s father, Mr Earnshaw (Martin Clunes, brilliantly alternating between charming and sinister), has drank and gambled away all their money.
 As such, Catherine is forced to marry her wealthy textile merchant neighbour Edgar Linton (Shazad Latif, doing yeoman’s work in the “baxter” role) to secure her financial future.